asthenes/SoccerMasterApp/README.md

 yarn install
 yarn build

-#CLI help is available but its basically the same info as below
+# CLI help is available but its basically the same info as below
 yarn cli --help

-# If no filepath is provided after -f, it will prompt for one
+# To run, use the commands below.
+If no filepath is provided after -f, it will prompt for one
 yarn cli -f
 yarn cli -f <path to your file>

-# You can redirect files in this way also
+# if -f isnt used it will wait for stdin.
+You can redirect or pipe in this way
 yarn cli < <path to your file>

-# And you can pipe in data from an app
 node <your app> | yarn cli

 # Here are the full commands I used to test all of the above